-For a long time I believed Git used a similar delta mechanism for storing changes as other SCMs, since I hadn't fully comprehended what immutable snapshots really meant.
-However, I was fortunate enough to get the concept explained to me one time by a Git guru, and afterwards my proficiency skyrocketed!
+For a long time, I believed Git used a similar delta mechanism for storing changes as other SCMs, since I hadn't fully comprehended what immutable snapshots really meant.
+However, I was fortunate enough to get the concept explained to me one time by a Git guru, and afterward, my proficiency skyrocketed!

 Now, it's time for me to give you the same treat, so that you can level up with Git just like I did! 🤠

 Before we dig into the concept of immutable snapshots in Git, let's make sure we have a good understanding of what immutability really means.
 When I started working as a developer, I myself, had never heard the term immutable, let alone the concept of immutable snapshot or immutable object; this despite the fact that I'd spent five years studying at university for a computer science degree.